Psychotherapy & Counselling

-Claremont’s low cost psychotherapy service is part of an overall aim at Claremont to create a multi-disciplinary centre interested in creativity, well being and personal and social development.
-Despite the current Covid-19 restrictions, we are still operating, using video conferencing for assessments and sessions.
+Claremont’s low-cost psychotherapy service is part of an overall aim at Claremont to create a multi-disciplinary centre interested in creativity, well-being and personal and social development.
+Despite the current Covid-19 restrictions, we are still operating, using a mix of in-person and Zoom-based conferencing for assessments and sessions.
 Please call Rebecca on 020 7689 8091 or email her at email@example.com for more information.

 A formal referral isn’t necessary for either service, although many of our clients come via a recommendation from their GP.

-If you would like to know more about these psychotherapy services, please contact Rebecca Kirkpatrick, Manager for Psychotherapy Services at Claremont on 020 7689 8091 (or you can email her at Rebecca at claremont-project.org).
+If you would like to know more about these psychotherapy services, please contact Rebecca Kirkpatrick, Manager for Psychotherapy Services at Claremont on 020 7689 8091 (or you can email her at Rebecca@claremont-project.org).

 You can also find more information about the service below.